Pesti-wustl/Jep-Clue-Grabber/README.md

 # Jep-Clue-Grabber

-This is a work in progress that allows me to grab Jeopardy clues from an online website (with respect to its servers) and then upload them to a mongoBD database.
+This is a work in progress that allows me to grab Jeopardy clues from an online website (with respect to its servers) and then upload them to a m̶o̶n̶g̶o̶B̶D̶ ̶d̶a̶t̶a̶b̶a̶s̶e̶ now migrated to PostGres through SupaBase!

 How to upload (Note this is locally on your computer)